Watershed Management Program Resources

 What Is Nutrient Pollution?

 Nutrient pollution is caused by the overabundance of phosphorus and nitrogen in the aquatic environment.
 Excessive nitrogen and phosphorus in water can cause health problems in people, fish and animals, and damage our lakes, rivers, reservoirs, streams and wetlands.
 Excessive phosphorus and nitrogen may also result in increased costs to treat water for human consumption from surface water supplies.

-comments taken on the DRAFT North Dakota Nutrient Reduction Strategy for Surface Waters are being addressed at this time.
+The comments taken on the DRAFT North Dakota Nutrient Reduction Strategy for Surface Waters are being addressed at this time.

 Meeting Notes for Tuesday - May 1, 2018

 Meeting Notes for Thursday - May 3, 2018

 Expand each heading to find Meeting Summaries, Documents and Presentations specific to that workgroup.